belgattitude/soluble-japha/README.md

 | Pure PHP: concat '$string . "hello"'  | 0.00ms| 0.00ms| 0.02ms| 0.22ms|0.0000ms|120.37Kb|

-The figures above will vary between systems, but intuitively you might get a glimpse about how the bridge is sensitive to the number of object creations and method calls:
+The figures above will vary between systems, but intuitively you might get a glimpse about how the bridge is sensitive to the number of object creations and method calls (roundtrips):

 > (connection time) + (number of created objects) + (number of methods) + (eventual result parsing).